nicholasf/downstairs.js/README.md

 * validations
 * 'named callbacks' - hand query results to subsidiary functions to reduce callback nesting
 * events - define an event lifecycle on a Model.
+* an ectypes testing library allowing the easy creation of test objects - ectypes-downstairs

 Downstairs is in production use for three Moneytribe codebases.